404mat/setup-mac/README.md

 Here are a few usefull **taps** I recommend :

 ## Terminal
+You can start by installing all the config files (dotfiles) using the instllation script [the installation script](dotfiles/install_dotfiles.sh).

-First install [iTerm2](https://iterm2.com/) (using brew is recommanded).
+Install [iTerm2](https://iterm2.com/) (using brew is recommanded).
 Then type in these settings :
  - Profiles:
 	 - Keys > Key mappings > *Natural Text Editing* (Presets dropdown, then remove all existing keymaps when asked)
 	 - General > *reuse previous session's directory*